 How to Make Easy Chicken Shawarma Meatballs

-Thanks to the use of our favorite chicken tool, this recipe comes together in minutes!
+Thanks to the use of our favorite kitchen tool, this recipe comes together in mere minutes!

 - Combine the Ingredients.
 Add all the ingredients to the bowl of a food processor, and pulse until they are well blended and a cohesive mixture is formed.